Map The Impact

 Number of people with DACA granted

 Refugees living in the United States make tremendous contributions to our economy as earners, taxpayers, and consumers.
-Rather than a drain on communities, refugees, with their high employment rate and entreprenuerial spirit, actually sustain and strengthen their new hometowns.
+Rather than a drain on communities, refugees, with their high employment rate and entrepreneurial spirit, actually sustain and strengthen their new hometowns.

 Employment rate of likely refugees